PINTO0309/onnx2tf/README.md

   -ebu, --enable_batchmatmul_unfold
     BatchMatMul is separated batch by batch to generate a primitive MatMul.
+    In `flatbuffer_direct`, this rewrites ModelIR `BATCH_MATMUL` ops with static batch prefixes into per-batch slices plus rank-lowered matmul ops.
+    This is available for both ONNX input and `-it/--input_tflite_file_path`.

   -eru, --enable_rnn_unroll
-    Instead of increasing inference speed by expanding all symbolic loops of the RNN (LSTM, GRU, RNN), RAM consumption will increase because all tensors are expanded and embedded in the model. https://keras.io/api/layers/recurrent_layers/
+    Instead of increasing inference speed by expanding all symbolic loops of the RNN (LSTM, GRU, RNN), RAM consumption will increase because all tensors are expanded and embedded in the model.
+    In `flatbuffer_direct`, this rewrites supported sequence RNN/LSTM ModelIR ops into step-unrolled primitive ops for both ONNX input and `-it/--input_tflite_file_path`. `GRU` already uses step-style lowering in the direct path.
+    https://keras.io/api/layers/recurrent_layers/

   -dsft, --disable_suppression_flextranspose